Photometrics/PyVCAM/README.md

 #### Single Image Example
 This captures a single image with a 20 ms exposure time and prints the values of the first 5 pixels.
 ```
-# A camera object named cam has already been created
+# A camera object self.pyvcam has already been created
 frame = self.pyvcam.get_frame(exp_time=20)
 print("First five pixels of frame: {}, {}, {}, {}, {}".format(*frame[:5]))
 ```